Joan Trumpauer Mulholland: Early life

-Mulholland later recalled an occasion that forever changed her perspective, when visiting her family in Georgia during summer.
-Mulholland and her childhood friend Mary dared each other to walk into "nigger" town, which was located on the other side of the train tracks.
+Mulholland later recalled an occasion that forever changed her perspective, when visiting her family in Georgia during the summer.
+Mulholland and her childhood friend Mary dared each other to walk into "n****er" town, which was located on the other side of the train tracks.
 Mulholland stated the experience opened her eyes: "No one said anything to me, but the way they shrunk back and became invisible, showed me that they believed that they weren't as good as me."

 At the age of 10, Mulholland began to recognize the economic divide between the races.
 At that moment, she vowed to herself that if she could do anything to help be a part of the Civil Rights Movement and change the world, she would.

 Her desire for activism created tension and a divide between her and her mother.
 She had planned on going to a small church university in Ohio or Kentucky, but her mother would not allow it out of fear of integration.
 Instead, her mother insisted she apply to Duke University in Durham, North Carolina, where she was accepted.
 Mulholland attended Duke University for a year before she decided to drop out, in search for a greater meaning in her life.
 Having nowhere to go, she obtained menial jobs while putting efforts towards the Nonviolent Action Group from Howard University.

 Activism

 Duke University had separate campuses for men and women.
 In the first and second week of school, women rushed and pledged for sororities.
 Mulholland and her roommate were uninterested and went to a different event held by the International Club, instead.
 This behavior was unusual for Duke and the university sent a counselor to visit the girls to see if they were unhappy.

 In the spring of 1960, Mulholland participated in her first of many sit-ins.
 Her civil rights activism was not understood, being a white, southern woman.
 She was branded as mentally ill and was taken in for testing after her first arrest.
 Out of fear of shakedowns, Mulholland wore a skirt with a deep, ruffled hem where she would hide paper that she had crumpled until it was soft and then folded neatly.
-With the paper, Mulholland was able to write a diary about her experiences that still exists.
+With the paper, Mulholland was able to write about her experiences as a diary that still exists.
 In this diary, she explains what they were given to eat and how they sang almost all night long.
 She even mentioned the segregation in the jail cells and stated, "I think all the girls in here are gems, but I feel more in common with the Negro girls & wish I was locked in with them instead of these atheist Yankees."

 She has stated she got a lot of support from the faculty at Duke University, but not from the administration.
 She dropped out of university in the fall, after being pressured by the Dean of Women to stop her activism.